 Your project runs fine in the IDE, so you compile it into an EXE, run it, and get the following message:

-While this may have several possible causes, one we encountered was due to improper use of an array element inside a nested With block.
+The obscure case we encountered involved improper use of an array element inside a nested With block.

-The following code snippet from a routine that employs the TextOut API to display rotated text illustrates the situation:
+The following sample code snippet (from a routine that employs the TextOut API to display rotated text) illustrates the situation:

 Dim Log_Font As logfonttype With arr(index) With Log_Font .lfEscapement = .frotation $$ HERE'S THE TROUBLE .lfHeight = -24 .lfFaceName = Me.FontName & vbNullChar .lfWeight = 400 End With lfontnew& = CreateFontIndirect(Log_Font) lfontold& = SelectObject(Me.hDC, lfontnew&) If TextOut&(Me.hDC, 0, 0, .stext, Len(.stext)) = 0 Then Debug.Print "TextOut Error" End If Call SelectObject(Me.hDC, lfontold&) Call DeleteObject(lfontnew&) End WithThe fourth line of code above should instead read:

-.lfEscapement = arr(index).frotationbut due to the nested With blocks, the problem is easy to miss.
-As an .EXE VB6 ties the array element .frotation to the TextOut object, and this results in confusion (Error 10) later when the array is redimensioned.
+.lfEscapement = arr(index).frotationbut due to the nested With blocks, the problem is easy to miss, and the compiler does not trap it.
+As an .EXE, VB6 ties the array element .frotation to the TextOut object, and this results in confusion (Error 10) later when the array is redimensioned.
 Change the example as shown and the problem goes away.